What is Cisco vPC? A Complete Guide to Configuration & Benefits

 What is a vPC orphan port?

 A vPC orphan port is an interface on a vPC peer switch that is connected to a single-homed device (a device not using a port channel across both switches).
 If the switch hosting the orphan port fails, that device will lose connectivity.
 It’s a key consideration for migration and design.
+On supported platforms, you can configure vpc orphan-port suspend to intentionally suspend such ports on the secondary during peer-link failures.

 What happens if the vPC peer-link fails?

 If the peer-link fails but the peer keepalive link is still up, a split-brain scenario is detected.
 The secondary vPC peer switch will suspend all its vPC member ports to prevent network loops and forwarding issues.
 The primary peer remains active, ensuring traffic continues to flow through its links.
+If configured, orphan-port suspension also applies on the secondary to protect single-homed devices.

 Can I use vPC with non-Cisco switches?